Nicolucas/se2dr_fork/README.md

 ### How do I get set up? ###

 * Requires PETSc (`https://www.mcs.anl.gov/petsc`)
-* This particular version uses PETSc version 3.6.
-This can be downloaded from here `http://ftp.mcs.anl.gov/pub/petsc/release-snapshots/petsc-3.6.4.tar.gz`
+* Must be compiled with PETSc version 3.9.
+This can be downloaded from here `https://www.mcs.anl.gov/petsc/download`

 ### Who do I talk to? ###